Writing Across Disciplines

 This course will help you to read and enjoy poetry by introducing you to the history of poetic forms in English.
 We’ll pay close attention to the enchanting details of poetic expression, as well as to the cultivation of individual styles and to the place of poetry in a world defined by global movements of many kinds.
 Our work will require careful reading, critical thinking, and scholarly, argument-based writing (including revision), as we appreciate the diversity of forms and features of poetry in English.
 We will introduce and develop the key terms, concepts and practice of literary studies by turning to poems for our test-cases; examples may include the sestina, sonnet and villanelle, ghazal, pantoum, haiku, and open forms.
 The specific focus of the course may vary.
 Recommended preparation: Academic Inquiry Seminar or SAGES First Seminar.

-Special Topics Seminar – Disease & Literature
+Special Topics Seminar – Working Class Literature

 ENGL 285